 According to various search engines, such as Google, secure websites will be held in higher regards when determining rank.
 This means that your site could be rated higher if it begins with the “HTTPS:” prefix.
 This is because secure socket layers protect visitors from several types of fraud by encrypting the transmission of data.
 It makes it far more difficult to “snoop” and steal information in this manner.

-When you want to protect your users while simultaneously improving the search ranking of your pages, installing a WordPress SSL certificate is one of the easiest and cost efficient ways.
-Recently, we posted an article detailing when you should consider moving your WordPress site from HTTP to HTTPS/SSL.
+When you want to protect your users while simultaneously improving the search ranking of your pages, installing a WordPress SSL certificate is one of the easiest and cost-efficient ways.

 How Much Extra Are SSL Certificates Per Year?

 The actual cost of the SSL certificate will vary from one hosting provider to the next.
 You’ll also need to take into consideration which SSL you need.
 For example, a standard certificate for personal and business websites could be significantly less when compared to higher security offered for eCommerce.

 GreenGeeks actually offers a free wildcard SSL with our hosting plans.

 Features like multi-domain (SAN), domain validation, self-signed, SSL warranties, and other options will also play a role in cost per year.